segmentio/analytics.js/README.md

 * `apiKey` - your project's API key.

 * `enhancedLinkAttribution` - a _boolean_ of where or not to use Google Analytics "Enhanced Link Attribution" feature.
 Set this to `true` if you do.

+* `siteSpeedSampleRate` - an _integer_ between 1-100 (inclusive) of what percentage of requests you want Google to sample for your site speeds.
+Google's default is 1%.

 ### Segment.io